 Walkthrough Mode makes moving between photos in a tour feel natural by aligning the camera orientation between shots connected by hotspots.
-The video below shows that feature in action:
+The video tutorial below shows how this feature works:

 How to turn it on?

 The Walkthrough Mode can be easily enabled or disabled at any time.
 The checkbox is available in the tour/collection settings page, next to the transitions dropdown.

 Once you are on that screen, all you need to do is to check the box under Walkthrough Mode and this feature will be enabled for that tour.